Cognitive Impairment: Assessment and Intervention of Dementia and Alzheimer’s

-Develop an integrated, collaborative care plan with PCP, Behavioral Health providers, and Molina Case Management
+Develop an integrated, collaborative care plan with PCP, Behavioral Health providers, and Molina care management

 Caregiver Resources and Support

-Molina Healthcare Case Management- Molina’s Case Management team offers support to members and caregivers.
+Molina Complete Care Case Management- Molina’s Case Management team offers support to members and caregivers.
 A dedicated Case Manager takes an integrated, collaborative approach to assisting with care coordination of both mental and physical health needs, health education, and connecting members and their caregivers to appropriate resources.